Skip to content

 Fresh juice or extract can be used to aid in warts and other skin growth removal and for the distress of nagging or chronic itching.

-It can be used topically for conditions of the eyes—including pinkeye, as an aid in the treatment for ophthalmia (eye inflammation) and for conjunctivitis (eye infection) as well as for various skin ailments.
+It can be applied topically for conditions of the eyes including pinkeye, as an aid in the treatment for ophthalmia (eye inflammation) and for conjunctivitis (eye infection) as well as for various skin ailments.

-It is also used in herbal preparations for weight loss and is great washed and served fresh with other salad greens.
+It is also a used in standard herbal preparations for weight loss

 Side effects of Chickweed Extract: